craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northeastern Central/Lower Villages/By Yerba/Bandeer.md

 > A

 Bandeer is an agricultural community, primarily, although it is the largest pocket of civilization before one reaches [[Coalition City]] while travelling on the [[Unnamed Yerba-Coalition City Road]].
-With a population of ~5000, Bandeer is considered a small city.
+With a population of ~5000, Bandeer is considered a small city - but it is large enough to have a dozen small criminal organizations.

 ### General Public Disposition